Parking search in the physical world: Calculating the search time by leveraging physical and graph theoretical methods: Large-scale Application of the Method: On-street Parking in Lyon, France

 One should however bear in mind that these results are rigorous only under the mean-field hypothesis, which notably breaks down when drivers start circling significantly and competing for freshly vacated spots.
 This breakdown is particularly conspicuous in the high-occupancy (i.e., rightmost) part of Fig.~\ref{fig:figure1}(d) (where there is no longer a unique relation between the search time and the occupancy, especially for Parking Lot A).

-\section{Large-scale application of the method: On-street parking in Lyon, France}
+\section{Large-scale Application of the Method: On-street Parking in Lyon, France}

 So far, we have shown that our theoretical and numerical modelling framework is applicable in small-scale street networks, but its scalability to the larger-scale networks of actual cities has not been proven yet.
 This section is aimed at demonstrating that our methods are quite efficient in rendering parking search in a large city.
+It will \AN{also expose} how the model can be used in practice and what input data are necessary to this end.
 This will be illustrated with the morning peak hour (7am to 10 am) in the city of Lyon, as of 2019, which belongs to the second urban area in France, with a municipal population around 500,000 people, and features well-known difficulties to park in its centre \citep{SARECO2005}.
-Let us make it clear from the outset that our aim is not to provide the most accurate picture of parking in Lyon, which would require more input data than we own, but rather to put to the test our methods in a fairly realistic case study.
+For instance, according to 2015 household travel surveys \citep{Cerema2015EMD}, 55\% of the respondents with a place of work or study in Lyon mentioned parking issues and the percentage peaked at 60\%-70\% for those who would not drive all the way to the place of work or study.
+That being said, let us make it clear that our aim is not to provide the most accurate picture of parking in Lyon, which would require more input data than we own, but rather to put to the test our methods in a fairly realistic case study.